 The accuracy of data collected in a sample survey is affected by both sampling and non-sampling errors.
 Sampling errors arise from the fact that the information obtained from a sample of the population is applied to the entire population.
 The sampling method as well as the estimation method, the sample size and the variability associated to each measured variable determine the sampling error.
 A possible measure of sampling error is the coefficient of variation (CV).
 It represents the proportion of the estimate that comes from the variability associated to it.
 The CVs are calculated and are indicated on the data tables.
 As for non-sampling errors, they arise from coverage error, data response error, non-response error, and processing errors.
 Every effort is made to reduce these types of errors including verification of keyed data, consistency and validity edits, extensive follow up and consultation with government departments and industry associations.

 Data response error may be due to questionnaire design, the characteristics of a question, inability or unwillingness of the respondent to provide correct information, misinterpretation of the questions or definitional problems.
 These errors are controlled through careful questionnaire design and testing and the use of simple concepts and consistency checks.

 Processing errors may occur at various stages of processing such as data entry, editing and tabulation.
 Measures have been taken to minimize these errors.

 Non-response error results when respondents refuse to answer, are unable to respond or are too late in reporting.
-Total non-response, i.e., when all questions from the survey are left unanswered, was dealt with by adjusting the weights assigned to the responding records, such that one responding record might also represent other non-responding units with similar characteristics (i.e., size, province, industry).
-Missing data items were imputed for partial non-responses (i.e., when only some questions were left unanswered).
+Missing data items are imputed for partial non-responses (i.e., when only some questions are left unanswered) and total non-response (i.e., when all questions from the survey are left unanswered).

 - Date modified: